Generative Bid Shading in Real-Time Bidding Advertising

-\item{ We identify the suboptimality in two-stage bid shading methods and propose a generative framework that autoregressively generates shading ratios with error correction capabilities from a global perspective.
-To the best of our knowledge, this work represents the first implementation of generative bid shading in large-scale online systems.} \item{ We design a CHNet that captures fine-grained features for the shifting bidding landscape.
-Based on this, we introduce two reward preference alignment modules: one maximizes immediate surplus by avoiding overbidding; the other mitigates data selection bias via strategic bid exploration.
-This paradigm enhances generalization across diverse business scenarios and extensibility.} \item{ Through extensive experiments on both offline and online A/B tests, we show that our GBS significantly outperforms the state-of-the-art methods.
-GBS has been deployed in Meituan DSP and serves billions of bid requests daily, demonstrating industrial viability and efficiency. } \end{itemize}
+\begin{itemize} \item{ To our best knowledge, we are the first to formally identify the inherent limitations of the conventional two-stage bid shading paradigm.
+We demonstrate that the decoupling of estimation and optimization leads to cascading errors, while the reliance on unimodal assumptions often results in local optimality within non-convex surplus landscapes, thereby fundamentally constraining the performance upper bound of existing methods. } \item{ We propose a novel end-to-end generative paradigm designed to transcend traditional limitations.
+This framework synergistically integrates a novel autoregressive generative model, a high-precision reward model (CHNet), and dual preference alignment mechanisms, which simultaneously maximize immediate surplus and mitigate data selection bias, achieving superior scalability and generalization across diverse business scenarios. } \item{ Through extensive experiments on both offline and online A/B tests, we show that our GBS significantly outperforms the state-of-the-art methods.
+GBS has been deployed in Meituan DSP and serves billions of bid requests daily.
+To the best of our knowledge, this work represents the first implementation of generative bid shading in large-scale online systems. } \end{itemize}